Fairview Slopes

 We maximized storage in the bathroom by utilizing the cavity space hidden behind the wall separating the bedroom.
 To maintain a clean palette (and for its non-porous properties), Corian was chosen for the ledge and medicine cabinet door.
 The tactile Mutina tiles are used on both the flooring and walls to create a spa-like environment and makes the space feel more expansive.

-In the living room, an eclectic collection of furniture pieces (including a colourful Jan Kath rug) adds an element of playfulness and invites guests directly to the south-facing 500 sq ft patio.
+In the living room, an eclectic collection of furniture pieces (including a colourful Jan Kath rug) adds an element of playfulness and guides guests to the south-facing 500 square feet patio.